iScOp-uniovi/iscop-uniovi.github.io/projects.md

 **DELHIS: Devising and Learning Heuristics for Industrial Scheduling** <br>
 Funded by Ministry of Science and Innovation - Challenges (Ref.
 PID2022-141746OB-I00).
 (2023-2026)

+**Research on the development and application of methods for building ensembles of hyperheuristic methods** <br>
+Funded by University of Zagreb Fac.
+Electrical Engineering and Computing (Ref.
+INT-UE-PUB-CNT-2025-ZAGREB UNIVERSITY).
+(2025)

 **AIDA: Artificial Intelligence & Data Analysis** <br>
 Funded by Principality of Asturias (FEDER) (Ref.
 GRU-GIC-24-018).
 (2024-2026)